mhackmann18/RecipeReaper/README.md

 # RecipeReaper

-A web app for recipe scraping and management.
+A web app for recipe scraping and management - [recipereaper.com](https://www.recipereaper.com)

-## Setup and Run App in Dev Environment
+## Setup and Run in Dev Environment

 Make sure that you have Docker Desktop installed and that ports 3000, 8080, 8000, and 3306 are not in use on your local machine.